E-ADDA: Unsupervised Adversarial Domain Adaptation Enhanced by a New Mahalanobis Distance Loss for Smart Computing: Evaluation

 \subsubsection{The Target Dataset}

-Our target dataset, CONFLICT, is the dataset where we want to apply the Enforced Transfer solution so that the source classifier trained on EMOTION can be re-purposed.
+Our target dataset, CONFLICT, is the dataset where we want to apply E-ADDA solution so that the source classifier trained on EMOTION can be re-purposed.
 It is collected from real home environments in which 19 couples talk (collected with approved IRB) about topics that they previously disagree on and have their conversation recorded.
 In total, there are 3027 training samples and 1009 testing samples.